datastax/spark-cassandra-connector/README.md

 Open the project with IntelliJ IDEA and it will automatically create the project structure from the provided SBT configuration.

-Before contributing your changes to the project, please make sure that all unit tests and integration tests
-pass:
+To send us your contribution, please open a pull request on GitHub and await code review.

+## Testing
+To run unit and integration tests:

     sbt test
     sbt it:test

+By default, integration tests start up a separate, single Cassandra instance and run Spark in local mode.
 It is possible to run integration tests with your own Cassandra and/or Spark cluster.
+First, prepare a jar with testing code:

+    sbt test:package

+Then copy the generated test jar to your Spark nodes and run:

     export IT_TEST_CASSANDRA_HOST=<IP of one of the Cassandra nodes>
     export IT_TEST_SPARK_MASTER=<Spark Master URL>
     sbt it:test

-Finally open a pull-request on GitHub and await review.